- Travel to a state with >5% positivity rate or out of the country continues to require a 14 day quarantine period.

-The service line is only for PreK-12 students, faculty and staff who have symptoms, have been identified as a close contact of a positive case, or are a classmate of a positive case.
-Services are available in multiple languages.
+- This service is for those who have symptoms, are identified as close contacts or those who are classmates or teachers of a positive case.
+Services are available in multiple languages

-Individuals tested must remain quarantined until both test results are available and confirmed negative prior to returning to school.
-Household contacts must also quarantine during this time and cannot attend school.
+- Individuals tested must remain home until both test results are available and negative to return to school.
+All household contacts must also quarantine during this time and cannot attend school.

-YOU MUST COMPLETE THE AFTER- ILLNESS ATTESTATION FORM TO THE SCHOOL NURSE WHEN YOUR CHILD IS READY TO COME BACK TO SCHOOL.
+YOU MUST COMPLETE THE AFTER- ILLNESS RETURN ATTESTATION FORM FOR THE SCHOOL NURSE WHEN YOUR CHILD IS READY TO COME BACK TO SCHOOL.